Nurses and Front-Line Staff

 Whenever I give Sorry Works! presentations for Grand Rounds or conduct disclosure training seminars, I always tell my host to invite the nurses and other staff.
 I love teaching nurses and other front-line staff.
 For more information on disclosure training for your nurses and staff, call or e-mail today: 618-559-8168 or firstname.lastname@example.org.

-Nurses can also benefit greatly from our new on-line disclosure training program.
-E-mail firstname.lastname@example.org to schedule a preview webinar of the program.
+Nurses can also benefit greatly from our on-line disclosure training program with The Sullivan Group.
+E-mail email@example.com to schedule a preview webinar of the program.